givanz/vtpl/README.md

-Psttt! is template engine with the goal to keep html untouched so you don't end up with a mess dealing with html interwinded with php or other template language logic, keeping things clean and separate increases maintainability.
+# Psttt! is a different php template engine

+That uses css selector to inject php code into html with the goal to keep html untouched so you don't end up with a mess dealing with html interwinded with php or other template language logic, keeping things clean and separate increases maintainability.

 To achieve this psttt uses a list of code to inject into html, to specify the elements where to inject the code css selectors are used.

 With Psttt! when the frontend code/designer changes the html you don’t have to change anything you already wrote, the logic for the html file that will be automatically be injected in his new html files.

-#Documentation
+## Documentation

 Psttt! is just a list of *key = value* pairs.
  On the left you need to specify the CSS selector and on the right the code that must be injected for the selector.